kungfux/kungfux.github.io/_posts/2024/2024-05-26-development-containers.md

 The idea is to use the Docker container as the development environment during the development process.
 In theory, this helps to completely eliminate some of the problems associated with configuring the development environment.

-The good news is that development containers are already widely supported by Visual Studio, VS Code, Rider, and others, but with limited support mostly.
-There are platforms that allow you to spin up development containers remotely, such as GitHub.
-This all possible due to the Open Development Container Specification.
+The good news is that development containers are already widely supported by Visual Studio[^MicrosoftVisualStudio], VS Code[^MicrosoftVisualStudioCode], Rider[^JetBrainsRider], and others, but with limited support mostly.
+There are platforms that allow you to spin up development containers remotely, such as GitHub[^IntroductionToDevContainersByGitHub].
+This all possible due to the Open Development Container Specification[^DevelopmentContainerSpecification].

 ### Configuration